Bryan-Brussee/template/README.md

 I'm also a fan of using [Sass](http://sass-lang.com/) to write quicker css.
 If you're starting out stick with vanilla css for a bit.
 You need a preprocessor to use sass, my favorite of which is [gulp](https://css-tricks.com/gulp-for-beginners/).

 ##Best practices
+The first featured judged of any website is how it loads.
+Don't underlook your primary feature.
+Keep in mind most online journalism is read on distracting iphones and people will leave it if your site lags.

+Optimize your images

 ##Before publishing